OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 The difference between architecture and architecture description is more difficult to determine as the architecture description focuses on the artifacts used to express and document architectures whereas architecture remains abstract.

+In a [related document][iee archDescription], ISO/IEE details the conceptual model behind an architectural description.
+The description goes in the direction of focusing on more or less individual artifacts and regards them under various viewpoints.
+This diverges from the holistic viewpoint needed to establish the level of abstraction and granularity appropriate for an architectural model.

 For the purpose of this document, the elements expressed in the architecture represent functionalities the operating system's environment can use to interact with it in order